 In 1966, the College of Commerce, the school of Midwifery and the Pre - Nursing courses were opened.
 The following years, the baccalaureate program in Nursing was complete.

 The idea of opening the School of Midwifery as an offshoot of Our Lady of Mediatrix Hospital was a satisfactory arrangement between the University President and the Hospital's Medical Director, Dr. Andres Gonzales.
 The school becomes the answer of the community's needs for the professional maternal and infant care services.

 The Graduate School was started in 1966.
 After a year, Criminology, Engineering, Architecture and Home Economics were offered.
 Kindergarten was also started.

 In 1976-77, to extend its Masteral program.
 The University offered Doctoral courses leading to the degree of Doctor of Philosophy in Education.

-From a small high school later becoming a college, and after 27 years of educational operational and service, the institution, which as long aspired to be a university acquired university status on December 18, 1973.
+From a small high school later becoming a college, and after 27 years of educational operation and service, the institution, which as long aspired to be a university acquired university status on December 18, 1973.
 The University of Saint Anthony becomes the first university established in Iriga City and also the first in the Philippines under martial rule.

 Since change is the immutable law of life no matter how will the old might have performed, so one changes to the new.
 Only in this manner can life acquired a fresh vitality, the very element essential to its renewal and continuity.
 This is the rationale of change.